How to migrate a SQL Server database to a lower version

 On the Choose Objects page, choose option "Script entire database and all database objects", and then click Next to proceed to "Set Scripting Options" page.

-On the Set Scripting Options page, specify the location where you want to save the script file, and then choose the Advanced button.
+On the Set Scripting Options page, specify the location where you want to save the script file, and then click the Advanced button.

-Once done, click OK, to close Advanced Scripting Options dialog box and return to Set Scripting Options page.
-In Set Scripting Options page, click Next to continue to Summary page.
+Once done, click OK, to close the Advanced Scripting Options dialog box and return to Set Scripting Options page.
+In Set Scripting Options page, click Next to continue to the Summary page.

-After reviewing your selections on Summary page, click Next to generate scripts.
+After reviewing your selections on the Summary page, click Next to generate the scripts.

-Step-2: Connect to the SQL Server 2008 R2 instance (IITCUK\SQLSERVER2008), and then run the SQL scripts that were generated in Step-1, to create the OUTLANDER database schema and copy its data.
+Connect to the SQL Server 2008 R2 instance (IITCUK\SQLSERVER2008), and then run the SQL scripts that were generated in Step 1, to create the OUTLANDER database schema and data.

 Modify the script, to specify the correct location for the OUTLANDER database data and log files.
 Once done, run the script to create the OUTLANDER database on IITCUK\SQLServer2008 instance.

 Upon successful execution, refresh the Database folder in Object Explorer.
-As you can see in the following image OUTLANDER database has been successfully downgraded.
+As you can see in the following image, the OUTLANDER database has been successfully downgraded.